-Extract that can be very irritating to skin and can trigger allergic reactions if a specific constituent of the feverfew plant known as parthenolide (technically, sesquiterpene lactone) is present.
+Extract that can be very soothing to skin but also potentially irritating and capable of triggering allergic reactions if a specific constituent of the feverfew plant known as parthenolide (technically, sesquiterpene lactone) is present.
 If the parthenolide is removed from feverfew, the ingredient is not a problem for skin and may actually be beneficial because parthenolide-free feverfew has potent anti-inflammatory properties and may reduce redness in skin.
 [1,2,3]

 - Rodriguez K, Wong H, Oddos T, Southall M, Frei B, Kaur S. A purified feverfew extract protects from oxidative damage by inducing DNA repair in skin cells via a PI3-kinasedependent Nrf2/ARE pathway.
 J Dermatol Sci.
 2013;72(3):304-10.